Trebacz/Glasshousestore/wp-content/plugins/robo-gallery/readme.txt

 #### [Gallery Most Easy and Powerful plugin to create attractive image section on your WordPress website.](https://robosoft.co/robogallery/#overview)

 #### Gallery on your website it's really attractive and very important part of your pages.
-If you looking for fast, easy gallery with simple and very beautiful, highly customizable design [here is it...](https://robosoft.co/robogallery/#overview) Gallery where even newbie in Wordpress will be able to create your first gallery in few minutes and at the same time Wordpress professionals get advanced tools and freedom of creativity.
+If you looking for fast, easy gallery with simple and very beautiful, highly customizable design [here is it...](https://robosoft.co/robogallery/#overview) Gallery where even newbie in WordPress will be able to create your first gallery in few minutes and at the same time Wordpress professionals get advanced tools and freedom of creativity.
 Just download this Gallery and you'll not look for any other gallery any more!
 [Fall in Love with this Gallery like we do!](https://robosoft.co/robogallery/#overview)

 > #### New function
 >
 > Tags for gallery images.
 It's alternative navigation mode in gallery.
 You can easily switch between regular gallery categories filter on top to the tags mode
 >

-= Install and create your first Wordpress gallery in few minutes =
+= Install and create your first WordPress gallery in few minutes =

 [youtube https://www.youtube.com/watch?v=m9XIeqMnhYI&feature=youtu.be]